Medical Advocates for Healthy Air

 MAHA is sending a letter to Governor Roy Cooper asking him to protect the health of Richmond County residents by revoking Air Quality Permit No. 10365R02 from the wood pellet facility that is proposed to be built in Hamlet, North Carolina by Enviva Pellets Hamlet, LLC.
 The letter outlines the health and environmental issues Richmond County residents already face that would be exacerbated by the Enviva facility.

 It does not have to take much time to be an effective advocate because MAHA helps you fit advocacy into your schedule.
-Advocacy opportunities range from simply adding one’s name to a sign-on letter, to meeting with a legislators or testifying at a policy making hearing.
-You can choose the opportunities that are right for you.
+Advocacy opportunities range from simply adding one’s name to a sign-on letter, to meeting with a legislator or testifying at a

 To join MAHA, simply fill out the short member interest survey below or contact us.